-9 General principles
+10 General principles

-These guidelines are concerned principally with works that affect the special interest and character of a protected building or site and require consent.
-The range of protected buildings is so great that the guidance cannot be comprehensive, but it does summarise the characteristics and features which make up the special interest the historic built environment and which should be given full weight in the process of judging applications for works to protected buildings and sites, alongside other considerations - in particular the importance of keeping protected buildings in viable economic use whenever possible.
-Much of the advice also applies to repairs but cannot be considered as a manual of repair or specialist advice for which attention is drawn to other sources3
+These guidelines are concerned principally with works that affect the particular interest and character of Listed buildings or places and require consent.
+The range of protected buildings is so great that the guidance cannot be comprehensive.
+It does summarise the characteristics and features which make up the particular interest of the historic built environment.
+This should be given full weight in the process of judging applications for works to Listed buildings or places alongside other considerations such as the importance of keeping protected buildings in viable economic use whenever possible.

+Much of the advice also applies to repairs but cannot be considered as a manual of repair or specialist advice for which attention is drawn to other sources7.

 Each historic building has its own characteristics which are usually related to an original or subsequent function.
 These should as far as possible be respected when proposals for alterations are put forward.

-Marks of special interest appropriate to a particular type of building are not restricted to external elements, but may include anything from the orientation, the plan or the arrangement of window openings to small internal fittings.
+Elements of particular interest appropriate to a specific type of building are not restricted to external components but may include anything from the orientation, the plan, or the arrangement of window openings to small internal fittings.
 Owners and their designers should attempt to retain the characteristics of distinct types of building.
 The use of appropriate local materials is very desirable.